-Insurance vs the rest of us: Does it have to be this way?
+Insurance vs. the rest of us: Does it have to be this way?

-Most people realize that the best way to remain healthy is to enact lifestyle principles which incorporate regular diet and exercise.
+Most people realize that the best way to remain healthy is to enact lifestyle principles that incorporate regular diet and exercise.
 But even if you’re doing this correctly, you will have instances of injury that are either the fault of another or your missteps.
 They could even be hereditary conditions with a history of late-onset.

 Did you know that around 50,000 people in the US die annually from influenza?
 Weakness, malnutrition, and a lack of healthcare solutions are part of the reason why.

 You want to have some form of insurance for that which cannot be predicted.
 At least, that’s been the trend over the last several decades in developed countries.
 Now, getting the right kind of coverage is something easier said than done, and it will cost you money monthly—in most cases!
 There are always programs available; it’s just qualifying for them that can be not easy.

 If you don’t qualify for a government assistance solution, and you don’t have any healthcare benefits at your place of employment, you can expect to spend between $300 and $3,000 every month depending on the size and scope of your necessary insurance parameters.